 The secret of engaging customers is asking them a question that begins, “Have you ever…”

 You wouldn’t ask, “Have you ever ridden a unicorn?” unless you could answer, “Well, now you can,” as you gesture toward a stable.

 To stand out, find something unique in your store you can ask an opinion about, a new product that can do something special, or a product you’ve had for a while but have something new to point out.

 Then you can engage the customer with a conversation rather than a pitch.
 A conversation that leads to a Wow customer experience.

-Most employees are so limited in their people skills that they have little ability or interest in trying to find out why that shopper is in their shop today.
+Most employees are so limited in their people skills that they have little ability or interest in discovering why that shopper is in their shop today.

 That’s why smart thinking is on retail sales training.
-For when you engage a customer by piquing their curiosity and sharing, you have truly connected.
+You have truly connected when you engage customers by piquing their curiosity and sharing.

 You have engaged them in a conversation.

-And that’s why people buy...when they can feel comfortable, intrigued and engaged.
+And that’s why people buy when they feel comfortable, intrigued, and engaged.